salsadellorso/gpxDeGlitcher/README.md

 # gpxDeGlitcher
 is running at http://gpxdeglitcher.herokuapp.com.
-You can also download <a href = "http://gpxdeglitcher.herokuapp.com/assets/glitchy.gpx">very innacurate gpx track</a> to try.
+You can also download <a href = "http://gpxdeglitcher.herokuapp.com/assets/glitchy.gpx">this very innacurate gpx track</a> to get a taste.